awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

   The VARCHAR data type supports multibyte UTF\-8 characters up to three bytes\.
 If the load data contains unsupported or invalid characters, you can use the ACCEPTINVCHARS option to replace each invalid character with a specified alternative character\.

 Another problem with the load is more difficult to detect—the load produced unexpected results\.
-To investigate this problem, execute the following command to query the CUSTOMER table\.
+To investigate this problem, run the following command to query the CUSTOMER table\.

 ```
 select c_custkey, c_name, c_address